 Both a programmatic and implementation inspection should be conducted to determine if the licensee’s CAP has been adequately developed and implemented.
 These inspections can be done either as a single inspection or as two separate inspections.
 Since a licensee would need to have a CAP in place prior to the start of construction, the program review could be completed before construction begins.
 For the implementation inspection, sufficient CAP activity should have occurred prior to conducting the inspection.
 However, the implementation inspection should be conducted within six months of the start of licensed construction activities, and typically prior to the conduct of the first mid-cycle assessment.

 To determine if a licensee has developed and implemented an adequate CAP, at the onset of the construction inspection program at a construction site, CAP inspections will be conducted in accordance with IP 35007, “Quality Assurance Program Implementation during Construction and Pre-Construction Activities,” Appendix 16, “Inspection of Criterion XVI – Corrective Action.”
-The CAP inspection described in IP 35007 include the review of QA program implementing documents, daily screening of each item entered into the , the focused inspections of four to six samples throughout the year, and an annual team inspection.
+The CAP inspections described in IP 35007 include the review of QA program implementing documents, daily screening of each item entered into the CAP, the focused inspections of four to six samples throughout the year, and an annual team inspection.
 As part of the construction assessment program, the NRC will use current inspection results and the following criteria to assess the adequacy of the licensee’s CAP:

 the licensee has adequately developed a CAP as described in the combined license application and it meets the requirements of 10 CFR Part 50 Appendix B, Criteria XVI as indicated by no findings associated with the IP 35007, Appendix 16 QA inspection activity; thus the inspection results should verify that the licensee’s QA implementing